kenngkz/test-docker/README.md

 On the first line, it builds the base image (the common dependency) and names it test-base.
 Then on the 2nd line, it builds the images for the 2 containers and runs it according to the docker-compose.yml specifications.

-We can change the install/run process to first build the relevant images and cleanup the test-base image (via a install file), then seperately run the containers by running a 2nd command (docker-compose...).

 ## docker-compose.yml
 Specifies the 2 services and containers to run as well as the ports to expose.